alan-hamm/DataPulse-dev/README.md

 - **Python** 3.12.0
 - **Anaconda** (recommended for dependency management)
 - **PostgreSQL** (required for data storage and integration)
+-  **CuPy**: Used in coherence metric calculations to enable CUDA-based acceleration, leveraging GPU resources for high-precision and high-performance computations.
 - **Data Preprocessing(DocumentParser Notebook)**: Handle initial data preparation, including tokenization and formatting, for ingestion by the modeling pipeline.
 See [example](#cdcs-mmwr-2015---2019)
 - **Dynamic Topic Model Training** (`topic_model_trainer.py`): Manages the LDA model training, evaluation, and metadata generation, with adaptive scaling to optimize resource usage.
 - **Visualization and Analysis**(`visualization.py`): Generates and saves visualizations (e.g., topic coherence plots) for exploring model outputs interactively.